HA NeoPool MQTT: integration of Tasmota NeoPool (for Sugar Valley, Hayward/Aquarite, Bayrol devices)

 Home Assistant MQTT integration for Tasmota NeoPool module (ESP32 and ESP8266 devices).

-Since the native tasmota integration wasn’t exporting all entities (switches, selects, numbers, etc.) to HA correctly, I opened a discussion on Tasmota’s repo with NeoPool dev, and we decided for now to integrate all possible entities using purely HA’s MQTT integration entities.
+Since the native Tasmota integration only supports standard entities to HA (switches, selects, numbers, etc.), I opened a discussion on Tasmota’s repo with NeoPool dev, and decided for now to integrate all possible entities using purely HA’s MQTT integration entities.

 For flashing ESP32/ESP8266 I highly recommend using ESP_Flasher by @Jason2866, in v2.0.1 he kindly implemented by my request support for ESP32 high-speed baud rates (1.5Mb/s) for very quick and reliable flashing and he also added support for factory images.